geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^43]: <span class="smallcaps">Richard</span> declared that unless his whole life had proved him incapable of such an action, it was useless to assert his innocence.

 [^44]: The daughter of Turenne married Talleyrand, Count of Perigord.
 I cannot help being interested in the early annals of houses, which have since so largely influenced the fortunes of the world.

+[^45]: “Nunc scio vere quia misit Dominus angelum suum, et eripuit me de manu Herodis, et de expectatione plebis Judæorum.” *Hoveden, fol.
+413.* Rinaldo accompanied <span class="smallcaps">Richard</span> to Antwerp, where, according to Hoveden, the *Rhine* falls into the sea.

+[^46]: The historians are particular in remarking, that the rapturous and splendid manner in which <span class="smallcaps">Richard</span> was hailed at London, was the spontaneous ebullition of popular loyalty.
+His nobles were all engaged in subduing the rebels, and durst not desert their post, even to welcome their King.

+[^47]: This obstinate rebel is said to have expired with terror, immediately on receiving the news tht <span class="smallcaps">Richard</span> was again in England.